 9. Bozeman Hot Springs

 Address: 81123 Gallatin Rd, Bozeman, MT 59718

-If you want to experience the best of Montana’s hot springs, but you don’t want to venture too far off the beaten path, Bozeman Hot Springs is an option you may want to consider.
-The hot springs is located about eight miles to the west of Bozeman, so it’s easy to reach even if you don’t want to travel that far by car.
+If you want to experience the best of Montana’s hot springs but don’t want to venture too far off the beaten path, Bozeman Hot Springs is an option you may want to consider.
+The hot springs are about eight miles west of Bozeman, so it’s easy to reach even if you don’t want to travel that far by car.

-Bozeman Hot Springs was built more than 100 years ago and offers guests more than 12 pools in which to relax.
-One of the unique features of the facility is that its pools range in temperature from 59 all the way up to 106 degrees.
+Bozeman Hot Springs was built over 100 years ago and offers guests more than 12 relaxing pools.
+One of the facility’s unique features is that its pools range in temperature from 59 to 106 degrees.

-Most hot springs only offer pools at or above 98 degrees, but Bozeman Hot Springs features quite a few different options.
+Most hot springs only offer pools at or above 98 degrees, but Bozeman Hot Springs offers several options.
 You’ll also find dry and wet saunas at the facility and a full fitness center.
-The hot springs is an excellent venue for families, couples, and travelers of any sort, but you’ll need to find lodging at a nearby property since Bozeman Hot Springs is just a day-use facility.
+The hot springs is an excellent venue for families, couples, and travelers, but you’ll need to find lodging at a nearby property since Bozeman Hot Springs is just a day-use facility.

-Virtually any of the resorts in Big Sky, which is just a few miles away from Bozeman Hot Springs, are a great option.
+Virtually any of the Big Sky resorts, just a few miles away from Bozeman Hot Springs, are a great option.
 Try the Big Sky Resort Village Center if you’re visiting Montana in the winter for skiing and plan to visit Bozeman Hot Springs during your stay.
-The Residence Inn by Marriott Big Sky is another convenient option that also offers a shuttle service.
+The Residence Inn by Marriott Big Sky is another convenient shuttle service option.

 10. Sleeping Buffalo Hot Springs